Overview

 Our Authentically Catholic Community

-Our faith in Jesus Christ is at the heart of JPCatholic.
-We strive to create a campus environment where both students and faculty can grow in their relationship with Christ through Sacred Scripture, the Sacraments, and the Magisterial teaching of the Catholic Church.
+Our campus is a place where students can grow both professionally and spiritually.
+We’re a unique community of artists and innovators, centered around our faith in Jesus Christ and the beauty of the Catholic faith.
 Immerse yourself in an abundance of opportunities for spiritual growth, including Daily Mass, Confession, Adoration, Rosary, Retreats, and Service Projects.

 Our Authentically Catholic Community

-Our faith in Jesus Christ is at the heart of JPCatholic.
-We strive to create a campus environment where both students and faculty can grow in their relationship with Christ through Sacred Scripture, the Sacraments, and the Magisterial teaching of the Catholic Church.
+Our campus is a place where students can grow both professionally and spiritually.
+We’re a unique community of artists and innovators, centered around our faith in Jesus Christ and the beauty of the Catholic faith.
 Immerse yourself in an abundance of opportunities for spiritual growth, including Daily Mass, Confession, Adoration, Rosary, Retreats, and Service Projects.

 Our Small Campus Environment